CarolinaAbdu-psr/compare_cases/readme.md

 - Check Ref properties added (compare code, name and Ref System of Ref Objects list)
 - Create folders with csv

+# v3 (18/11)
+- Compare dynamic properties (dataframes) and add to the modifications files the dates which values are different
+- Add study object comparison

 ## To do list
 - Check elements that doesn't have code
+- Compare demand segments